CSS Breakpoints 2026: Tailwind 4, Bootstrap 5 & Custom Responsive Breakpoints

 }

 The modern standard is min-resolution: Ndppx (dots per CSS pixel).
 The -webkit-device-pixel-ratio form is legacy but still needed for full iOS Safari compatibility.
-For <img> tags, prefer the srcset attribute — it lets the browser automatically pick the right resolution without a media query at all.
+For <img> tags, prefer the srcset attribute, which lets the browser automatically pick the right resolution without a media query at all.

 For a deeper explanation of DPR and how it links physical pixels to CSS pixels, see our PPI guide.

 While using rem or em units for typography and margins is highly recommended for accessibility, using raw px for media query breakpoints is often preferred.
-This ensures that the layout grid breaks at the exact intended hardware viewport, avoiding edge-case layout shifts caused by user zoom settings interfering with rem-based breakpoints.
+This ensures that the layout grid breaks at the exact intended hardware viewport.
+This avoids edge-case layout shifts caused by user zoom settings interfering with rem-based breakpoints.